arneBersch/Zoeglfrex/docs/reference.md

 > [!TIP]
 > You can also insert a period using the comma key (,).
-> This is very useful when inserting IDs using a numeric keypad.
+> This is very useful when inserting IDs using some numeric keypads.

 ### Keyboard Shortcuts
 - Go to next Cue: Space
 - Go to previous Cue: Shift + Space
+- Select next Group: Arrow down
+- Select previous Group: Arrow up
+- Select next Fixture in current Group: Arrow right
+- Select previous Fixture in current Group: Arrow left
 - Execute command and clear the Terminal: Return/Enter
 - Execute command without clearing the Terminal: Shift + Return/Enter
-- Undo the last keypress in the command input: Backspae
+- Undo the last keypress in the command input: Backspace
 - Clear command input: Shift + Backspace
 - New File: Ctrl + N
 - Open File: Ctrl + O